-Being in a new place is hard especially when language is a barrier.
+Being in a new place is hard, especially when language is a barrier.
 The Community Connections Program helps to integrate Newcomers into Canadian lifestyle, providing them with social supports to ease the transition.
-Through a variety of group activities, Newcomers can:
+Through a variety of group activities,

 - meet people from around the world